Ninety percent of voters support background checks, according to one poll.

 Republicans, many of them tied to the NRA, have long tried to undermine commonsense gun reform efforts, particularly the vastly popular background checks.

-Cruz, who previously said Congress "need[ed] to do more" about guns and "strengthen background checks" in the wake of a mass shooting in El Paso, Texas, in 2019, for instance, has thus far refused to support any sort of expanded background check legislation, including Sen. Richard Blumenthal's (D-CT) Background Check Completion Act of 2020, which had zero Republican co-sponsors and was never brought to a vote.
+Cruz, who previously said Congress "need[ed] to do more" about guns and "strengthen background checks" in the wake of a mass shooting in Odessa, Texas, in 2019, for instance, has thus far refused to support any sort of expanded background check legislation, including Sen. Richard Blumenthal's (D-CT) Background Check Completion Act of 2020, which had zero Republican co-sponsors and was never brought to a vote.